#408: Hatch: A Modern Python Workflow Transcript

 42:30 We always want this other thing that we call it that we always want this default library.

-42:34 Sorry, we want this default license, right?
+42:35 We want this default license, right?

 42:46 Is this useful for application development, not libraries?

-42:50 Say if I'm building like a flask app or a FastAPI app, like would, would this be relevant?
+42:50 Say if I'm building like a Flask app or a FastAPI app, like would, would this be relevant?

-42:55 Yeah.
-So especially with the environment management, that's kind of what applications we use anyway.
-The missing feature of course, like the other person asked is the lock files.
+42:55 So especially with the environment management, that's kind of what applications will use anyway.

-43:06 For any app you're going to want to be able to reproducibly build the app.
-So right now there's not a way built in other than using an environment with like pip tools or something.
+43:11 So right now there's not a way built in other than using an environment with like pip-tools or something.

 43:18 So I'm going to add that plugin interface soon.